qi-feng/qi-feng.github.io/src/pages/news/openings.md

 ---

 <h3>Postdoctoral research positions: </h3>
-We currently have one opening for a postdoctoral researcher.
+We currently have one opening for a postdoctoral researcher, starting as early as February 2024.
 See <a href="/UtahGRMMAPostdocJobAd.pdf">here</a> for details about this position.

 <h3>Ph.D. student positions:</h3>
-We currently have two openings for Ph.D. students.
+We currently have two openings for Ph.D. students, starting as early as January 2024.